abdolrhman/optimized-array-methods-js/README.md

 i would say its better to use <b>sort</b> built in method
 ```

+## Better solution

+> this one i didn't implement, but I would say it would do much better,

+- start by creating a function to know if the incoming value is near middle or start or end 'mathmetically'
+- and by the position we can implement specific solution

 ## Contents
 - index.js: where you should add your implementation.